Luton Airport closed as fire rips through car park

 Firefighters are tackling the blaze which began on Tuesday evening and appears to have destroyed hundreds of cars.

-Flights have been cancelled since the fire broke out at around 9pm.
+Flights have been cancelled since the fire broke out shortly before 9pm.

 In a statement on Wednesday morning, the airport said emergency services remain at the scene and flights would be suspended until 3pm, having initially been paused until noon.